Levels Of Bleached Hair And How To Go From Dark To Light

 What Factors Affect Bleaching Levels?

-• Duration Of Application: Leaving the product on your hair for a longer duration will produce a lighter color.
-However, let your hairstylist decide how long to keep the product on.
+- Duration Of Application: Leaving the product on your hair for a longer duration will produce a lighter color.
+However, let your hairstylist decide how long to leave bleach in your hair to achieve the best results.
 An unnecessarily long bleaching process can fry the hair cuticle and cause hair loss.

 Developer strength in hair coloring is crucial in determining the degree of lift and color change.
 Let’s take a look in the next section!